openstreetmap/potlatch2/README.txt

 === What you'll need ===

-* OSM Rails port installed on your local machine
 * Flex SDK - http://www.adobe.com/products/flex/ (free, OS X/Windows/Linux)
 * AS3 docs - http://livedocs.adobe.com/flash/9.0/ActionScriptLangRefV3/
 * Flash debug player - http://www.adobe.com/support/flashplayer/downloads.html
 * Basically you might as well just sell your soul to Adobe

+You'll only need OSM Rails port installed on your local machine if you are doing hard-core server-communication coding, but if generally you can use the dev server at api06.dev.openstreetmap.org for development and testing.

 === How to compile and run ===